nigini/SWEng/offers/CSE403-SP23/teams.md

 **--- MODEL ---**

 ## Team name 1
+my name
 This is the one phrase that describes your project the best!
-Our code can be found on [GitHub](https://github.com/username/projectname)!
+Our code can be found on [GitHub](https://github.com/zhengruisun/IdeaFactory)!

 ### Who we are